kkarrwrites/boot-camp-module-06-challenge-weather-dashboard/README.md

 ## About

-A server-side API, web storage api, and JavaScript coding challenge for UConn Boot Camp.
+A server-side API, web storage api, and JavaScript coding challenge for Full Stack Coding Boot Camp.

 ## Description